 There are several steps you can take to lower your cholesterol level, like losing weight if needed, being more active, and choosing healthy foods.
 Here are three simple steps toward a healthier, cholesterol-lowering diet:

 · Choose healthy fats.
-Avoid saturated fats, which increase unhealthy LDL levels, and steer clear of trans fats, which both raise LDL and lower protective HDL.
+Limit saturated fats, which increase unhealthy LDL levels, and steer clear of trans fats, which both raise LDL and lower protective HDL.
 Instead, substitute healthier unsaturated fats found in fish, nuts, and vegetable oils.

 · Go with whole grains.
 Whole-grain breads, pastas, and cereals help prevent a blood sugar roller coaster and make you feel full longer.
 Many of these foods contain fiber that can help lower LDL levels.